paulcpederson/blog/source/articles/fuji-klasse/index.md

 ## 2. Easy

 The Klasse S has one of the best shooting workflows (for me) that I've used.
 You can put it in full auto and not really think about anything ever again if you want to.
-If you need more control, you can set the aperature with a simple thumb dial on the top.
+If you need more control, you can set the aperture with a simple thumb dial on the top.
 Half press and you'll see what your shutter speed would be, adjust with the +/- exposure compensation if you need something else.

 Loading film?
 Just put the film in, with the leader sticking out a bit and close the back.
 I never had this fail to load the film correctly.